-This module explores 5th-century Athenian history through the plays which were put on stage during this period of war and political upheaval.
+This module explores 5th-century Athenian history through the plays that were put on stage during this period of war and political upheaval.
 Greek tragedies and comedies produced during this tumultuous period (472-405 BC) offer us some of the most enticing, yet challenging, evidence for the state of Athenian politics and attitudes to contemporary events (especially war and empire).
-In this module, the evidence of key plays will be set against other forms of historical evidence to illuminate the complex relationship between the types of evidence which survive and the nature of 'making history'.
+In this module, the evidence of key plays will be set against other forms of historical evidence to illuminate the complex relationship between the types of evidence that survive and the nature of 'making history'.

-This module appears in:
+This module appears in the following module collections.

-Total Contact Hours: 30
+Total Contact Hours: 40